Tillandsia kautskyi E.Pereira

 Bloom Time: Indeterminate

 Tillandsia kautskyi is an epiphytic bromeliad plant that grows up to 4 inches (10 cm) tall when flowering.
 Leaves are silver-gray, densely imbricate, generally curved, up to 2.4 inches (6 cm) long, and form a small sub-bulbous rosette.
 The plant has a pink inflorescence with pink, up to 0.8 inches (2 cm) long flowers.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Like most plants, the first step in learning how to grow an Air Plant is learning about their natural habitats.
+Like most plants, the first step in growing Air Plant is learning about their natural habitats.
 These plants are native to forests and mountains in Central and South America and the southern United States.

 From late-summer to mid-spring, water your Air Plants by misting them daily.
 Unlike potted houseplants, you can't really over-water an Air Plant.